 They probably don’t appear to be, but these two quotes share a connection.
 It may be tentative and completely contrived for the sole purpose of this article but hey, a tentative contrived connection is still a connection.
 The first quote, as I’m sure some will have recognised, is one from Charlie Chaplin.
-Not someone I’ve been overly familiar with down through the years, I can happily say that having spent a precious hour of my employer’s time on Chaz’s Wikipedia page that I do like the cut of the man.
-He’s most certainly the type of lad whom you’d consider a worthy of having a pub named in his honour – and yes, this is where Chaplin’s gets its name from, but we’ll come back to that in a couple of paragraphs’ time.
+Not someone I’ve been overly familiar with down through the years, I can happily say that having spent a precious hour of my employer’s time on Chaz’s Wikipedia page I do like the cut of the man.
+He’s most certainly the type of lad whom you’d consider worthy of having a pub named in his honour – and yes, this is where Chaplin’s gets its name from, but we’ll come back to that in a couple of paragraphs’ time.

 The second quotation is one from someone who hasn’t yet quite reached the dizzying heights of fame that The Tramp did back in the early 1900s – Pintman №3.
-But I thought it appropriate to include because isn’t it an honest appraisal after all.
+But I thought it appropriate to include it because isn’t it an honest appraisal after all?
 Pintman №3 knows the score, he worked in close proximity to Chaplin’s so you know his assessment of the place isn’t a spurious one.
 Bolstering my surety in his assessment of the place is his disclosure in a text message, which follows the aforementioned quotation, that he’s sat in a pub close to his office putting some finishing touches on a bit of work he has to hand in that afternoon.
 If only my job was like that.

 My job isn’t like that.
 But I do get plenty of time to write these posts on the sly so I suppose I better get back to Chaplin’s.
 As alluded to above – the pub is named after the most world’s most famous Chaplin – Charlie.
-The reason for this is explained in a claim made on the pub’s website stating that himself once visited the premises while on holiday to Ireland, they opt not to disclose any further inforation regarding this visit thereafer.
-I’ve had a poke around and haven’t been able to substantiate the claim to such a degree of accuracy to put Charlie in the same address on Hawkins’ St, but it is noted that he performed as part of a Clog Dancing troupe named The Eight Lancashire Lads in The Theatre Royal Hippodrome, which sat on Hawkins’ Street itself.
+The reason for this is explained in a claim made on the pub’s website stating that himself once visited the premises while on holiday to Ireland, they opted not to disclose any further information regarding this visit thereafter.
+I’ve had a poke around and haven’t been able to substantiate the claim to such a degree of accuracy to put Charlie in the same address on Hawkins’ St., but it is noted that he performed as part of a Clog Dancing troupe named The Eight Lancashire Lads in The Theatre Royal Hippodrome, which sat on Hawkins’ Street itself.
 So he has at least that association with the street at the very least.

 Almost ecclesiastical in its appearance, Chaplin’s is characterised, in my mind at least, by the set of three or four wooden stands which sit in the pub’s main expanse.
 These carved, overhang-less structures look like they’d be more geared toward affording a foundation to a large candle in the pro-cathedral instead of housing a rake of pints, but they get the job done well enough.
 Along with these, the pub offers ample ledge space for further pint perching options and there are a few dividers along the span of these also.